Objective

 Financial Support

 Budgets should be appropriate to the scope of the project.
-The maximum funding amount is $200,000 for up to two years.
+The maximum funding amount is $100,000 over one year.
 Proposals requesting maximum funding should be sure to demonstrate the need for maximum funding or will be less likely to succeed.
 Please note, graduate student funding comes with state tuition waivers included and is thus encouraged as the most cost-effective way to utilize this support.
 However, well justified requests for postdoctoral or staff funding will be considered.
 Funding of faculty effort during the academic or summer months will require strong justification, and concurrence by department or college administrators.
 Strong justification for faculty effort may include (but is not limited to) teams that have advanced to the full proposal or site visit stage of a highly-competitive, complex, multi-year center-scale effort (e.g. EFRC, UIFL, ERC, STC, MRSEC or similar) and are working on very compressed time-lines; cases like this may also justify other extraordinary support resources such as visualization and/or illustration services, red team review services, etc., to enhance the competitiveness of submissions.

 Proposal Submission